IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 ### **Architecture Design**

 1. **Component Breakdown**: Main components of our software solution are:
 + *Telegram bot*.
 This is a medium between the user and main system.
-It deals with tasks and events - users can add, edit, delete them and look at the list of current tasks.
+It deals with tasks and events - users can add them and look at the list of current tasks.
 Also, telegram bot shows the generated schedule and marks the completed tasks.
 So, it plays the role of user interface.
 + *Task name classifier*.
 It allows us to encode task names written in natural language (that were obtained by Telegram bot) into a vector of numbers, i.e. to perform embedding.
 In addition, we use the OpenAI library to generate a dataset of tasks.
 + *Schedule prediction*.
 The function of this module is to create a schedule for the tasks given by the user.
 The coded task name from Task name classifier, and other information about this task received by the telegram bot are fed to the input of the model.
 The result is a schedule on a given day.